 Now we are moving to different types of angle definition,

 Side Cutting Edge angle:

 Side cutting edge angle is the angle between the side cutting edge and the line extending the shank.
 The angle is measured in a plane parallel to the base.

-Feed shows the uncut chip thickness and depth of the cut shows the width of the chip.
+Feed shows the uncut chip thickness and the depth of the cut shows the width of the chip.
 The width of the chip is the length of the cutting edge covered by the chips and it can be observed in the analysis that as side cutting edge angle increases chips become wider.